The ‘Needs to Know’

 3. Keep on down Main Street…is there witchcraft around here?

 At the bottom ignore all the footpath signs & just climb straight over the stile into the field…it has a ‘lift up’ part for dogs…

-Once in the field we are away from the rest of the world so just keep straight ahead & watch the sheep poo!
+Once in the field just keep straight ahead & watch the sheep poo!

 Do you know what there’s some very ugly sheep in this field & this was an attractive one…